 - Bragi's wearable exit proves herarables are toughSmart earbud maker talks AirPods, Doppler Labs and a bright future for hearables

-- Best hearables you can buy right nowFrom AirPods to Galaxy Buds, what's on sale and what's coming this year
+- Best hearables you can buy right nowFrom AirPods to Galaxy Buds, these are the ones you need in your ears

 - Hearables breathe new life into hearing aidsHearing loss sufferers are set to benefit most from next-gen smart earbuds